leahkemp/documentation/diabetes_rna/running_smrnaseq_pipeline.md

 Screw this, I'm going back to the stable branch, [version 1.0.0 of the pipeline](https://github.com/nf-core/smrnaseq/releases/tag/1.0.0) (they mention the [dev branch might be failing the tests](https://github.com/nf-core/smrnaseq/issues/41#issuecomment-592744848)) and I'll just implement the hotfix for the trimming

+## Abort!
+Go back to the original pipeline

 ```bash
 cd /store/lkemp/smrnaseq_hps/master_branch_analysis/